Monica Niculescu: Doubles

 In January 2012 she achieved a winning title at the Hobart International.
 The following week, she reached her second career Grand Slam quarterfinal in doubles at the Australian Open.
 In March 2012, she reached the semifinal of the Premier Mandatory Miami Open.
 It was her first at least quarterfinal of the Premier 5/Premier Mandatory tournaments after winning semifinal at the 2010 Canadian Open.
-In September 2012, she got to the final of the Guangzhou Open but finished as a runner-up.
-A month later, she finished as another runner-up, this time at the Luxembourg Open.
+In September 2012, she got to the final of the Guangzhou Open but finished runner-up.
+A month later, she finished again runner-up, this time at the Luxembourg Open.

 In the first half of the 2013, she finished as a quarterfinalist at the Italian Open.
 She achieved at least one quarterfinal on both surfaces (hardcourt and clay) at the Premier 5/Premier Mandatory tournaments.
 It was also her eighth Premier 5/Premier Mandatory at least quarterfinal.
 In June, she reached the final of the Eastbourne International.
 Despite losing in the final match, she had accomplished at least one final on all three surfaces (hard, clay and grass).

 Niculescu started the 2014 season with two back-to-back titles at the Shenzhen Open and Hobart International.
 At the Qatar Open, she reached her ninth Premier 5/Premier Mandatory quarterfinal.
 In April, she advanced to another WTA final at the Katowice Open but failed to win the trophy.
 During the year, she also reached two Premier semifinals, at the Open GdF Suez in late January and at the Connecticut Open in August.